Train travel & the environment

 A big difference

-Train travel not only comfortable but also a very sustainable way of traveling.
+Train travel is not only comfortable but also a very sustainable way of traveling.
 The emissions are very low compared to other modes of transportation.
 With my tours, you can explore Switzerland in an environmentally friendly way.
 The CO₂ output is significantly lower.

 Example: